Chart Color Schemes

 Denman Prospect is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Denman Prospect's cultural diversity is notable, with 42.8% of its population born overseas and 46.1% speaking a language other than English at home.
-Christianity is the predominant religion in Denman Prospect, accounting for 30.6% of the population.
-Hinduism is overrepresented compared to the Australian Capital Territory (ACT), comprising 14.5% vs 12.7%.
+Denman Prospect has a high level of cultural diversity, with 42.8% of its population born overseas and 46.1% speaking a language other than English at home.
+The predominant religion in Denman Prospect is Christianity, which accounts for 30.6% of the population.
+Hinduism is notably overrepresented, comprising 14.5% compared to the Australian Capital Territory's average of 12.7%.

 Frequently Asked Questions - Diversity